What's the Difference Between Prebiotics & Probiotics? (Explained)

 Although it’s clear that prebiotics are necessary for optimal gut health, prebiotics have been known to aggravate those who already have existing digestive conditions, such as SIBO (small intestinal bacterial overgrowth).

-In some cases, prebiotics can help eliminate digestive symptoms such as gas and bloating, but in some people, the symptoms can worsen with increased fiber.
+In some cases, prebiotics can help eliminate digestive symptoms such as gas and bloating.
+However, in some people, the symptoms can worsen with increased fiber.

 Prebiotics can aggravate existing digestive symptoms because once the digestive process starts and the friendly bacteria begin to break down their indigestible fiber, gas is naturally produced.